0LNetworkCommunity/v5-data-recovery/README.md

 ## License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This was written in the name of 0L love.